byoda/byoda-python/README.md

 We quickly now update our environment variables to pick up the new membership:
 ```
+sudo chmod -R a+r /byoda
-source tools/setenv.sh
+source tools/set_env.sh
 echo $MEMBER_ID
 ```
+You will need that member ID later on in this introduction.
+When the pod becomes a member of a service, it creates a namespace for that service so that data from different services is isolated and one service can not access the data of the other service, unless you explicitly allow it to.
+The pod has a unique member ID for each membership of a service.

-You will need that member ID later on in this tutorial The call-graphql.py tool can be used to interact with data storage in the pod.
+The call-graphql.py tool can be used to interact with data storage in the pod.
 Whenever you want to store or update data in the pod, you need to supply a JSON file to the tool so it can submit that data.
 So let's put some data about us in our pod

 ```